Here is how the Domestic Program works in Cebu City, Philippines:

 1. The Local Team:

 2. NSV Venue & Regular Schedule:

-The local Team holds a Regular Free NSV Clinic 1-2 times per month, depending upon the availability of our surgeon.
-Venues include Sacred Heart Hospital (SHH) on Urgello Street, a Training Hospital of Southwestern University PHINMA in Cebu City, Danao Provincial Hospital in Danao City, and Talisay District Hospital in Talisay City.
+Until COVID-19 hit in early 2020, the local Team held a Regular Free NSV Clinic, usually on the 3rd Saturday of the month at Sacred Heart Hospital (SHH) on Urgello Street, a Training Hospital of Southwestern University PHINMA in Cebu City.

 3. Specific Dates:

 Any person with PhilHealth Insurance can have his vasectomy performed by the NSVI Domestic Team at Sacred Heart Hospital clinic on the third Saturday of the month.
 Please call Myrna Danuco, RN at 0927-222-0906.

 The Cash for Successful Education on NSV (C4-SEN) is a Livelihood Assistance Special Project of NSVI, which is an opportunity offered to men who have had vasectomy already.
 This is similar to the government’s Conditional Cash Transfer or the 4Ps or Cash for Work/ Food for Work.